Degrees of freedom of a quadratic scalar-nonmetricity theory: Secondary constraints and degrees of freedom

 The time evolution of the secondary constraints is determined by

-In general, the Poisson brackets among the primary and secondary constraints $\left[\chi_{i}^{(\mathrm{V})}(\bm{x}),\phi_{i}^{(\mathrm{V})}(\bm{y})\right]$ are not vanishing, which implies that the consistency relation of $\chi_{i}^{(\mathrm{V})}$ merely fixes the Lagrange multipliers $\lambda^{i}$ instead of generating new constraints.
+In general, the Poisson brackets among the primary and secondary constraints $\left[\chi^{(\mathrm{V})}_{i}(\bm{x}),\phi^{(\mathrm{V})}_{i}(\bm{y})\right]$ are not vanishing, which implies that the consistency relation of $\chi^{(\mathrm{V})}_{i}$ merely fixes the Lagrange multipliers $\lambda^{i}$ instead of generating new constraints\footnote{As being argued in \citep{DAmbrosio:2023asf}, in general the Lagrange multipliers may satisfy partial differential equations (PDEs) with spatial derivatives instead of purely algebraic equations.
+It is possible that these PDEs do not yield unique solutions for the Lagrange multipliers, which may imply the appearance of additional constraints.
+In this work, we assume that all the Lagrange multipliers can have unique solutions under appropriate spatial boundary conditions. }.
 To summarize, in case V, we have in total 6 constraints, which are all second-class.
 The number of DOFs in case V is thus calculated as

 Recall that in Sec. \ref{subsec:pert_case5}, we find only 6 DOFs at the linear order in perturbations in a homogeneous and isotropic background.
-This fact implies that there are 2 DOFs manifest themselves only at nonlinear orders in perturbation, or at linear order in an inhomogeneous background.
+This fact implies that there are 2 DOFs that manifest themselves only at nonlinear orders in perturbation, or at linear order in an inhomogeneous background.
 In the former case, this will result in the strong coupling problem.
-This can be understood that the ``missing'' modes are nondynamical because the FLRW background enhances degeneracy of the Hessian matrix, which reappear for less symmetric backgrounds (e.g., inhomogeneous background) or at nonlinear orders.
+This may be understood as resulting from the enhanced degeneracy of the Hessian matrix on the FLRW background, which renders these modes nondynamical.
+Nevertheless, these ``missing'' modes may reappear and become dynamical on less symmetric backgrounds, for instance on inhomogeneous backgrounds, or at nonlinear orders in perturbation theory.